mephistopheles-8/mercury-cross-android/README.md

 cross-compilers for Android using the hlc.gc grade.

 This process is currently __experimental__.
-I have not yet ported the test suite, but I have manage to run executables.
+I have not yet ported the test suite, but I have managed to run executables.

 Requires:
 - The Android NDK (tested with android-ndk-r20b)